How to repurpose your blog content

 Telling a compelling success story relies upon knowing exactly how your offering has contributed to your customer's success.
 This begins with knowing exactly what they do.
-Is also requires an understanding of the parameters and language of success in their particular in industry.
-All this can be discovered relatively easily using the web - refer to their website, their competitors' websites and, the secret weapon, Wikipedia for source material.
+It also requires an understanding of the parameters and language of success in their particular industry.
+All this can be discovered relatively easily using the web - refer to their website, their competitors' websites, and, industry reports.

-Case studies without customer testimonial are bland and ineffectual.
+Case studies without customer testimonials are bland and ineffectual.
 What you really want is the customer telling the story of their success in their own quotable, and therefore more believable, words.
-A telephone interview is a great way to achieve this.
+A video interview is a great way to achieve this.

 Once your basic case study is written and approved, you have a valuable, reusable asset in your hands.
 Take your pick of the following applications: